sajidsarker/sajidsarker.github.io/_posts/2023-02-09-evaluating-predictive-models.md

 ```

 ### Computing Coefficient of Determination (R<sup>2</sup>)

+The **Coefficient of Determination (R<sup>2</sup>)** is a statistical measure assessing the 'goodness of fit' in a predictive model.

 ```python
 def compute_rsquare(predictions: np.ndarray, actuals: np.ndarray) -> float:
     return 1 - ( np.sum(np.power(predictions-actuals, 2)) / np.sum(np.power(np.mean(predictions)-actuals, 2)) )
 ```

+R<sup>2</sup> quantifies the proportion of the variance in the dependent variable that can be explained by the independent variables.

+In other words, R<sup>2</sup> indicates how well a model explains the variation in the observed data.
+Usually, R<sup>2</sup> lies between 0 and 1, where 0 indicates that variation in the dependent variable cannot be explained by the independent variables, and 1 implies perfect predictability by the independent variables.

 ### Computing Adjusted Coefficient of Determination (Adj.
 R<sup>2</sup>)
 ```python